etruyj/blackpearl/README.md

 ## tapeEjection

 This script automates the ejection of tapes from Spectra Logic's BlackPearl system via Spectra Logic's ds3_java_cli.
 Tapes are provided to the script in a single column CSV file along with the number of moves to execute.
 The number of moves specified should not exceed the number of available Entry/Exit (EE) slots in your tape library.
+This script does support the use of resource files on Linux systems.
+(I'm not quite sure how to load them on Windows.)

+Sample: `./bp_ejects --ds3 /Users/foo/Downloads/ds3_java_cli-5.1.2/bin -e 10.10.10.7 -a AcCeS5 -k 5eCret --http --input-file tape-list.csv --moves 10 --print`

 ##### Commands